 Dora García – There is a hole in the real.

-The present exhibition in Ellen de Bruijne PROJECTS responds to the extraordinary images created by Lacan’s discovery of Joyce.
-He dedicated a seminar to it, “Joyce and the Sinthome”.
-In it you can find sentences such as:
+The present exhibition at Ellen de Bruijne PROJECTS responds to the extraordinary images created by Lacan’s discovery of Joyce.

 On September 14, 2014 by invitation of Land Art Live, Zhana Ivanova presented the specially commissioned performance Predictions.
 This large scale intervention took place on location at Robert Morris’ Observatory near Lelystad.